-Why Do Hunters Think It's Cool to Kill Lions?
+Why Do Hunters Think it's Cool to Kill Lions?

-It’s now been three weeks since a Minnesota dentist named Walter Palmer was accused of illegally shooting Cecil, a beloved Zimbabwe lion.
+It’s now been three weeks since a Minnesota dentist, Walter Palmer, was accused of illegally shooting Cecil, a beloved Zimbabwe lion.
 There’s been a frenzied reaction internationally, with the story still outraging people across Facebook and Twitter.
 And while the non-hunting public are angry for a few reasons, it seems most people are simply shocked to learn lion hunting still exists.

+Personally when I see that photo of Walter Palmer, I just wonder what’s going through his head.
+I have the same question for all trophy hunters generally.
+How do they see their sport?
+What part of shooting big animals do they actually enjoy?
+So I made some calls to find out.

 Videos by VICE